$

 If you’ve never tried it before, it could be a confusing option to consider with so much information (and misinformation!) out there you may have already read or heard.
 There’s a reason, though, why the pill is so popular: its benefits for some women often go far beyond contraception itself.

-We’re here to talk you through the potential benefits of taking the pill so you can make an informed decision about your choice of contraception.
+We’re here to talk you through the potential pros and cons of taking the pill so you can make an informed decision about your choice of contraception.

 Is the contraceptive pill suitable for everyone?